 If you’re a parent and you have to take your kids from school, help them with their homework, do the laundry, make dinner, and find time to rest in between all this…staying at a Beer Friday event after work is just not much appealing.

 These are just a few examples but you get the point.
 Knowing your members’ work and lifestyle will help you find the right events for your community.
-For inspiration about cool events, you can host, check out this article.
+For inspiration about cool events, you can host, check out our article on the top coworking space event ideas.

 🔹Bonus tip: Choose dates and hours wisely.